 Photography: Barak Brinker and Rodrigo Cañedo-Gattegno

 Gridish is a set of eleven tiles designed to produce an infinite number of patterns.
 This work continues my research into ways of creating complex forms using a simple generating algorithm.
 In this work the algorithm is defined as follows: 1.
 Start by selecting any one tile and placing it on a surface.
 2. Add any tile that keeps the smooth flow of the form (ridges must meet ridges and valleys must meet valleys).
 3. If there are any tiles left, repeat step 2 until desired space is covered.
 Using this algorithm, anyone can create their own unique pattern.
 Adding a third dimension to regular 2D hexagon tiles enables the pattern to be periodic, free-flowing, or a mix of both.
 Gridish is inspired by Islamic tile work and more specifically by the concept of Girih tiles.
 There are five Girih tiles which are not actual tiles they are a design tool and they are believed to have been used by Islamic artisans in the middle ages to design complex patterns that would later be transferred into an actual tile work, creating some of the most inspiring tile work in history.
 Without using the Girih tiles designing these complex patterns would become extremely hard to accomplish.
 To read more on Girih tiles and their geometric properties go to Peter J. Lu who re-discovered them.

 Gridish is intended to be used as a decoration as well as a meditation on the impossibility to represent infinity and the transcendental.

-Photography: Izik Mishan / Video: Rodrigo Cañedo-Gattegno / Sounds Tal Gur / Thanks for Yael Erel for helping fine tuning the design and Karen Cho for helping to produce this.
+Photography: Izik Mishan / Video: Rodrigo Cañedo-Gattegno / Music: Tal Gur / Thanks to Yael Erel for helping fine tuning the design and Karen Cho for helping to produce this.